seancraven/CDS_book/Chapter_3/atmospheric_primer.md

 :label:
 \omega = \omega_0\left(1 \mp \frac{v}{c}\right).
 ```
 Where $\omega_0$ is the un-shifted angular frequency and $v, c$ are the particles and lights speed, respectively.
 The $+$ case corresponds to an atom travelling away from the observer.
-Because the intensity in a region $\delta \omega \propto \delta N$, where $N$ isnumber of with atoms with a given velocity given by the Boltzmann distribution
+Because the intensity in a region $\delta \omega \propto \delta N$, where $N$ is number of with atoms with a given velocity given by the Boltzmann distribution
 ```{math}
 :label:
 \frac{dN}{dv} = N_0 \exp(-Mv^2/2kT).